The Data Inspector allows you to inspect partitions and partition data in two ways:

 On the map: WIth the Map View panel, you can view only those partitions that can be decoded and/or visualized.

-In the list: With the Partitions List panel, you can view a paginated list view of any layer partitions, including those that can be neither visualized (no renderer plugin) nor decoded (no data schema bundled with the layer).
+In the list: With the Partitions List panel, you can view a paginated list view of any layer partitions, including those that can be neither visualized (no rendering plugin) nor decoded (no data schema bundled with the layer).
 Besides, this panel enables you to view partitions from generically partitioned layers.

 You can easily switch between the visual inspection of individual partitions and looking at what partitions exist on the map and in the list.